begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 Cons:
 - Keycap wiggle, although minimal, is noticable
-- No numpad (let's be honest, who uses those)
+- No numpad or arrows

 <a href="https://www.amazon.com/RK-ROYAL-KLUDGE-Ultra-Compact-Switch-White/dp/B0832CZNS5" class="buybutton">RK Royal Kludge RK61 on Amazon</a>